 Apparently Subaru isn’t afraid to own up to its mistakes.
 It canceled its unpopular Tribeca three-row SUV in 2014 and replaced it for 2019 with the Ascent, light-years better than the Tribeca in every way.
 It looks like Subaru’s hybrid crossover, the Crosstrek Hybrid’s shot at redemption is next: The automaker announced today that the hybrid hatchback will return to the lineup and debut a significant new feature: a plug.

 Related: 2019 Subaru Forester Video Review

-The 2016 model was EPA-rated 29/33/31 mpg city/highway/combined — only 3 mpg combined better than the non-hybrid model in city driving and 2 mpg better in its combined figure.
-What’s more, it didn’t make sense from a dollar perspective, either: The 2016 Subaru Crosstrek Hybrid started at $27,245, including destination — around $4,800 more than the non-hybrid version.
+The 2016 Subaru Crosstrek model had an EPA-estimated fuel economy rating of 29/33/31 mpg city/highway/combined — only 3 mpg combined better than the fuel economy figures for a non-hybrid Crosstrek model in city driving and 2 mpg better in its combined figure.
+What’s more, it didn’t make sense from a dollar perspective, either: The 2016 Subaru Crosstrek Hybrid started at $27,245, including destination — around $4,800 more than the non-hybrid Subaru Crosstrek version.